mobarakol/PitVQA/README.md

 @inproceedings{he2024pitvqa,
-  title={PitVQA: Image-grounded Text Embedding LLM for Visual Question Answering in Pituitary Surgery}, author={He, Runlong and Xu, Mengya and Das, Adrito and Z. Khan, Danyal and Bano, Sophia and J. Marcus, Hani and Stoyanov, Danail and J. Clarkson, Matthew and Islam, Mobarakol}, booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention}, pages={}, year={2024}, organization={}
+  title={PitVQA: Image-grounded Text Embedding LLM for Visual Question Answering in Pituitary Surgery}, author={He, Runlong and Xu, Mengya and Das, Adrito and Z. Khan, Danyal and Bano, Sophia and J. Marcus, Hani and Stoyanov, Danail and J. Clarkson, Matthew and Islam, Mobarakol}, booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention (MICCAI)}, pages={}, year={2024}, organization={}